siromermer/OpenCV-Projects-cpp-python/README.md

 ## This repository is all about computer vision

-#### It includes small projects on various computer vision topics, such as object detection, object tracking, classical computer vision techniques, image segmentation, feature extraction algorithms, and more.
+#### It includes small projects on various computer vision topics, such as object detection, object tracking, classical computer vision techniques, image segmentation, image classification, feature extraction algorithms, and more.

 #### Most of the projects have both C++ and Python implementations.